 FOUNDATIONAL FITNESS CHOICE P.E.
-(COLLEGE PREP)

-PED341-SEMESTER 1 PED342-SEMESTER 2 OPEN TO 10-11-12 ONE SEMESTER
+PED341-SEMESTER 1 PED342-SEMESTER 2

-This course is designed for students who did not take Freshman Foundational Fitness Choice P.E. to learn to develop and maintain physical fitness in a variety of self-selected activities.
+This course, designed for students who did not take Freshman Foundational Fitness Choice P.E., is to learn to develop and maintain physical fitness in a variety of self-selected activities.
 The course begins with the Foundations of Fitness where students learn how to develop and apply a personal fitness plan, how to perform basic lifting techniques and how to utilize a fitness center safely.
 Students who are able to demonstrate safety in and around the water will choose activities in which they will participate and apply their fitness plan.
 (Students needing additional support for achieving swimming proficiency will participate in American Red Cross Learn to Swim lessons.)

 CHOICE P.E.
-(COLLEGE PREP)

-PED451-SEMESTER 1 PED452-SEMESTER 2 OPEN TO 10-11-12 ONE SEMESTER PREREQUISITE: A FOUNDATIONAL FITNESS CLASS, ANY PREVIOUS PHYSICAL EDUCATION COURSE OR DIRECTOR APPROVAL
+PED451-SEMESTER 1 PED452-SEMESTER 2

+OPEN TO: 9-10-11-12 ONE SEMESTER

+PREREQUISITE: A FOUNDATIONAL FITNESS CLASS, ANY PREVIOUS

+PHYSICAL EDUCATION COURSE OR DIRECTOR APPROVAL

+CREDIT: COLLEGE PREP